 Built to Lead: Lessons in Building Decarbonization and Resilience

-On September 24, A Better City is hosting the first in a series of five in-person panel events to showcase the climate leadership of A Better City member companies and institutions, Built to Lead: Lessons in Building Decarbonization and Resilience.
+On September 24, A Better City began hosting the first in a series of five in-person panel events to showcase the climate leadership of A Better City member companies and institutions, Built to Lead: Lessons in Building Decarbonization and Resilience.
 Over the last three and a half years, A Better City members have been focused on helping to shape new and updated climate policies that relate to large buildings.
 This panel series will move from policy to implementation by showcasing how climate leaders are both decarbonizing and fortifying their building stock.
 The series aims to provide inspiring and replicable strategies for all large building owners.

 The series includes:

-• Built to Lead: Lessons in Building Decarbonization in Existing Buildings, Wednesday, September 24, 2025 @ 9-10:30 AM at 290 Congress St, Fort Point Room, Boston, MA 02210
+Wednesday, September 24, 2025 @ 9-10:30 AM at 290 Congress Street, Fort Point Room, Boston, MA 02210

 • Torey Brooks, Pembrokerelaxing temperature settings in back-of-house pilot